 - the telephone numbers and website addresses for the Commission and the Office of Consumer Advocate (OCA); and

 - the electric distribution company’s Price to Compare.

 The options notice should be sent to you at least 30 days prior to the contract’s expiration date.

 Make sure you read these notices, as they will assist you in making the decision to stay with your current supplier or shop for another supplier.

 IMPORTANT: If you choose to take no action with your renewal and options notices, your rate may change once the contract expires.
 For example, a fixed rate may change to a monthly variable rate.
 If you have a variable rate, once the term expires you may be moved to a different variable rate that could be higher.

-Once you enroll with a supplier, it takes between 11 and 40 days for the switch to occur.
-The switch will happen after your next meter read.
+Once you enroll with a supplier, the supplier electronically notifies your electric utility.
+Once your utility receives supplier notification, it takes up to three (3) business days for the switch to occur.
 Fact Sheet.